WHAT IS INFLAMMATION?

 Based an article from Arthritis Foundation, according to Kim Larson, a board certified spots dietician and a spokesperson for the Academy of Nutrition and Dietetics, “The more anti-inflammatory foods and spices you eat, the more you are tamping down chronic inflammation.
 I think people are often surprised at what a great anti-inflammatory source spices can be.”

 Turmeric – Turmeric is known as medicine used by Chinese and in Indian cultures for centuries.
-This is known remedy helps arthritis, to liver disease and to repair immune disorders.
+This is a known remedy that helps arthritis, liver disease and supports immune disorder repairs.
 Scientific studies states that turmeric has “antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, and anticancer activities and thus has a potential against various malignant diseases, diabetes, allergies, arthritis, Alzheimer’s disease, and other chronic illnesses

 Cayenne Pepper – Cayenne contains a range of flavonoids and carotenoids – antioxidants that protects against the cellular damage that leads to inflammation and disease.
 It also relieves digestive and circulatory problems.